fluendo/fluster/README.md

 concerned.
 The [decoders](https://github.com/fluendo/fluster/tree/master/fluster/decoders) directory contains all supported decoders.

+**Fluster includes a pixel comparison method for testing decoders that don't generate identical outputs.**
+This is essential for older video decoders with IDCT implementations where, according to the standard specifications, MD5 verification cannot be used unlike newer decoder implementations, ensuring accurate conformance testing across different decoder generations.

 In order to run the tests for the different test suites and decoders, a `resources` directory containing all the input files for each test suite needs to be collected first.